jgm/pandoc/doc/lua-filters.md

 # Module text

 UTF-8 aware text manipulation functions, implemented in Haskell.
-These are available to any lua filter.
-However, the module must be explicitly loaded:
+The module is made available as part of the `pandoc` module via `pandoc.text`.
+The text module can also be loaded explicitly:

 ``` {.lua}
 -- uppercase all regular text in a document: